microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraGroupOwner.md

 - `GroupId` - Specifies the ID of a group in Microsoft Entra ID.

-- `OwnerId` specifies the ID of an owner.
+- `OwnerId` - Specifies the ID of an owner.

 ## Parameters